Course Descriptions

 2-part lecture | Part 1: Wednesday 22 July, 9:00–10:05 AM | Part 2: Thursday 23 July, 9:00–10:05 AM

-A theoretical approach to the analysis of changes affecting the lexical means and syntactic patterns used to express negation in languages, with a cross-linguistic perspective and a particular focus on Indo-European languages and, especially, the comparative diachrony of Latin-Romance and Greek.
+This course presents a theoretical and comparative approach to the analysis of changes affecting the expression of negation across languages.
+We survey a taxonomy of the lexical means and syntactic patterns used to express negation from a cross-linguistic perspective, and we explore widely attested cyclical diachronic phenomena, with particular attention to Indo-European languages and, especially, to the comparative diachrony of Latin-Romance and Greek.

 Phylogenetic methods in historical linguistics